Are you looking to make a website? Starting a website can be a terrifying thought specially when you’re not techy. Don’t worry, you’re not alone.

 - Resources to learn WordPress and get support

-- Taking it further, building websites with more features (eCommerce stores, membership sites, sell online courses, and more).
+- Taking it further, building websites with more features (eCommerce stores, membership sites, selling online courses, and more).

 Before we start creating a website, let’s cover some of the most commonly asked questions that we get.